Use of GB in parallel and/or with all-vs-all kernels needs a mention in the manual

 It is possible to use the all-vs-all loops for parallel computations, but that will trigger particle decomposition rather than domain decomposition.

 Parallell all-vs-all calculations are quite fast for small to medium sized systems, but performance will be drastically reduced as the system size is increased.

 To run a parallel implicit-solvent calculation with domain decomposition, the cut-offs have to be finite."

-#5 Updated by Justin Lemkul almost 8 years ago
+#5 Updated by Justin Lemkul over 8 years ago

 It seems to me that this discussion is relevant in section 3.16, where PD is introduced.
 It is stated in section 3.15 that particle decomposition is useful "for a few special cases."
 I think that's what's being referred to.
 It would also be worth mentioning the fact that PD and all-vs-all kernels are not just relevant to GB simulations, but also those done in vacuo.
 Perhaps the text can be generalized in that way, with forward references to sections regarding GB simulations and the appropriate .mdp settings.